FloatingArrayDesign/MoorDyn/docs/inputs.rst

 - There are a couple additional outputs left over from OpenFAST conventions that don’t follow the same format: FairTen and AnchTen.
 FairTen[n] is the same as Line[n]TenB.
 For example, the fairlead tension of line 1 would be FAIRTEN1 or LINE1TENB.
-- The output list is not case sensistive, however all MoorDyn-F outputs will be printed to the output file in all caps.
+- The output list is not case sensitive, however all MoorDyn-F outputs will be printed to the output file in all caps.
 When searching OpenFAST output channels, users will need to search for MoorDyn channels in all caps.
 Example: the channel fairten1 would appear in the output file as FAIRTEN1.